-Dining-in for 2 pax resumes from 21 June 2021, instead of the 5 pax previously mentioned.
+Dining-in for 5 pax resumes from 12 July 2021, up from the previous 2 pax dining.

-Groups must be limited to two people, with 1m safe distancing between each groups of diners.
+Groups must be limited to five people, with 1m safe distancing between each groups of diners.
 It is also mandatory for customers to wear their masks all times except while eating and drinking.

-When wedding receptions are allowed to resume, PET will be required for all attendees for events with up to 100 attendees.
+Wedding receptions will be allowed to resume from 12 July 2021 with 250 guests.
+PET will be required for all attendees for events with up to 100 attendees.

-For events with up to 50 attendees, PET will be required only for the main wedding party, such as the couple and their bridesmaids and groomsmen.
+For events with 50 or less attendees, PET will be required only for the main wedding party, such as the couple and their bridesmaids and groomsmen.

 The wedding party can have up to 20 attendees, including the couple.

-Sports classes (both indoors and outdoors) will be capped at 30 persons (including the instructor) comprised of groups of no more than 2 persons for indoor classes and 5 persons for outdoor classes.
+Sports classes (both indoors and outdoors) will be capped at 50 persons (including the instructor) comprised of groups of no more than 5 persons for outdoor classes.